programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

     ...
     }

-If you've ever written a database query in Structured Query Language, [better known as SQL](https://en.wikipedia.org/wiki/SQL), this will look pretty familiar and it will certainly help you to learn SPARQL.
+If you've ever written a database query in Structured Query Language, [better known as SQL](https://en.wikipedia.org/wiki/SQL), this will look pretty familiar and it will help you to learn SPARQL.
 If not, don't worry: you'll pick it up.
 The keywords used here, SELECT and WHERE are not case sensitive, but some parts of a SPARQL query can be (see below), so I recommend that you stick to the given case throughout the queries in this course.

 Here `SELECT` means *return something* and `*` means *give me everything*. `WHERE` introduces a condition, which is where we will put the details of what kinds of thing we want the query to return.